C0mposer/Spyro-1-Practice-Rom/wiki/07-misc-settings.md

 | Reset both counters | Load State × 3 |
 | Reset both counters *(PS1 / 70k alt)* | Hold L2 + R2, then Circle × 3 |

-The typical workflow: load your state to attempt the trick (this increments total automatically), then use Right Stick Up if you landed it.
+Best way to use it: load your state to attempt the trick (this increments total automatically), then use Right Stick Up if you landed it.

----

-## Show Sparx Range

-Draws a **cyan octagon** around Spyro showing the radius at which Sparx will collect nearby gems.
-Useful for optimizing gem vacuum routing.

 ---